strawberryhacker/linux-setup/README.md

 - sudo reboot
 - When you have logged in, type startx

+Each time you log in you have to type startx

 ## DWM shortcuts

 , is left and . is right and my mod key is left-alt